 - 1. Land south of Formby Industrial Estate is allocated as a 'Strategic Employment Location' (as shown on the Policy Map).
-Development of this site must: - a) Provide a new sports ground and facility capable of accommodating a re-formed Formby Football Club.
-This should be constructed to the specification of the Football Association's Category E Ground Grading - b) Provide a minimum of 5 hectares of sports and recreation facilities located on the eastern half of the site.
-This must include replacement sports pitches and outdoor recreational facilities available for community use - c) Provide a minimum of 7 hectares net (10 hectares gross) of employment land, for the uses specified in Policy MN2.
+Development of this site must: - a) Provide a new ground and related facilities capable of accommodating a re-formed Formby Football Club, which should be developed to an appropriate standard in the context of the Football Association's Category F Grading Standards.
+Provide a new sports ground and facility capable of accommodating a re-formed Formby Football Club.
+This should be constructed to the specification of the Football Association's Category E Ground Grading - b) Provide a minimum of 5 hectares of sports and recreation facilities, inclusive of the facility for a reformed Formby Football Club.
+This must include replacement sports pitches, including two full size 3G pitches, and outdoor recreational facilities available for community use Provide a minimum of 5 hectares of sports and recreation facilities located on the eastern half of the site.
+This must include replacement sports pitches and outdoor recreational facilities available for community use

+- c) Provide a minimum of 7 hectares net (10 hectares gross) of employment land, for the uses specified in Policy MN2.
+Provide a minimum of 7 hectares net (10 hectares gross) of employment land, for the uses specified in Policy MN2.
 This should be mainly located on the western half of the site.
-Subject to a full financial appraisal, the development of a minimum amount of other development on this part of the site may be acceptable where they are necessary to cross subsidise the delivery of office and light industrial (B1), general industrial (B2) storage and distribution (B8) uses and sporting facilities - d) Provide new accesses onto the Formby Bypass and Altcar Road - e) Provide improved connections to the wider highway network, including provision for walking, cycling and public transport - f) Ensure that the development does not increase flood risk elsewhere, and that flood risk is managed effectively and appropriately within the site including use of sustainable drainage systems - g) Provide a landscaping framework, appropriate tree planting, and a buffer alongside Downholland Brook, and - h) Provide biodiversity enhancements including maintaining habitat connectivity along existing water courses. - 2.
+Subject to a full financial appraisal, the development of a minimum amount of other development on this part of the site may be acceptable where they are necessary to cross subsidise the delivery of office and light industrial (B1), general industrial (B2) storage and distribution (B8) uses and sporting facilities - d) The development of other uses on residual land may be acceptable where they are necessary to enable/cross subsidise the delivery of the other uses set out above - de Provide new accesses onto the Formby Bypass and Altcar Road - e)f) Provide improved connections to the wider highway network, including provision for walking, cycling and public transport - f)g) Ensure that the development does not increase flood risk elsewhere, and that flood risk is managed effectively and appropriately within the site including use of sustainable drainage systems - gh) Provide a landscaping framework, appropriate tree planting, and a buffer alongside Downholland Brook, and - hji) Provide biodiversity enhancements including maintaining habitat connectivity along existing water courses. - in use every night - 2.
+The above requirements will be achieved through the use of planning conditions, Section 106 and other legal agreements as appropriate.
 These requirements will be achieved through the use of planning conditions, Section 106 and other legal agreements. - 3.
 The phasing of the developments supported under this allocation must be agreed in writing with the Council through a phasing plan/strategy.
 Any uses necessary to cross subsidise the delivery of a serviced business park for B1, B2 and B8 uses must be phased so that proposed business park and sport and recreation uses are delivered in tandem with uses that are cross-subsidising them.
+Any uses required to enable/cross subsidise the delivery of the employment and sports and recreation uses must be phased so that they are delivered after or in tandem with the employment and sports and recreation uses.